 For those who are not aware, this film is based on the best-selling novel by Stephen King and is a remake of a movie from 1989.
 This review will not contain any spoilers or comparisons between the original film or book.
 Right off the bat, I must compliment the film’s audio track.
 For a horror film, the film’s audio was a major highlight for me.
 I’m not talking about music- no!
 (NO!)
 I’m praising the incredible sound effects and editing that were used for this film.
 The facts alone had me a little tensed up and hiding under my shirt.

 As for plot, it’s a horror film that is extremely dramatic, and some may find emotionally draining.
 This film feels like it kicks right into motion with basic introductions to our characters as a perfect way to begin the story.
 The pace is somewhat consistent until we reach the crossover between the 2nd and 3rd act.
 Here the film slightly wobbles in its speed.
-One editing cut also wholly distracted me, making the transition between scenes not match up, almost as if a view was removed from the final film.
+One editing cut also wholly distracted me, making the transition between scenes do not match up, almost like a view was removed from the final film.
 After the movie, I also did do some thinking about the ending and the elements that lead up to the finale.
 Thankfully the core of the plot is explained rather well.
-Still, unfortunately, Pet Sematary enjoys giving the audience other scares or side plots which in the end are never fully explained or given any reason for them being in the film.
-These minor details or different side plot are disappointing, but I would say it’s a minor issue (it’s a horror movie people).
+Still, unfortunately, Pet Sematary enjoys giving the audience other scares or side plots which, in the end, are never fully explained or given any reason for them being in the film.
+These minor details or different side plots are disappointing, but I would say it’s a minor issue (it’s a horror movie, people).

 Overall, this is a positive remake that has truly surprised me in many ways.
 It contains a surprisingly good performance from actor Jason Clarke and an Audio track that will make you want to hide under your shirt due to the tense moments.
 Naturally, a film like this comes recommended to fans of the original movie, the author Stephen King and those who enjoy a messed up horror film.